Skip to content

 Woman, man, film - does Cannes have something to make up for?

 Tonight, the 67th edition of the Cannes Film Festival opens with Grace of Monaco, a biopic with a major lead role for Nicole Kidman.
-Jury president of the world's most important film event is New Zealand filmmaker Jane Campion.
-Three of the other six jury members are also women.
+Jury president of the world's premier film event is New Zealand filmmaker Jane Campion.
+Three of the other six jury members also his women.
 Does Cannes have something to make up for?

 Sex and populism in the seventies.
 How Denmark lost its innocence.

-Film tip for this week: Spies & Glistrup, a Danish shrill comedy with a dark edge about the heyday of an illustrious anarchist duo from the 1970s.
+Film tip for this week: Spies & Glistrup, a Danish shell comedy with a dark edge about the heyday of an illustrious anarchist duo from the 1970s.
 Even for the broad-minded Denmark of the time, they were extreme.
 According to director Christoffer Boe, they left a lasting mark on Danish society.

 Because yes, the good Danes had not experienced anything like this before.
-Simon Spies, made stone-faced with a holiday travel empire and always surrounded by beautiful May...
+Simon Spies, made stone-faced with a holiday travel empire and always surrounded by pretty girls,

 World premiere in Berlin of Dutch 3D experiment Above Us All by Eugenie Jansen

 Contrary to what some expected a few years ago, 3D in artistic film is still a rarity.
-So when something pops up in this corner again, it immediately makes one curious.
-And I don't mean Cathedrals of Culture, the 3D film project by Wim Wenders and five other filmmakers starring buildings.
+So then, when something pops up in this corner again, it immediately makes one curious.
+And so I don't mean Cathedrals of Culture, the 3D film project by Wim Wenders and five other filmmakers starring buildings.
 That Wenders is a 3D believer we already knew.

 Nymphomaniac Vol. I in Berlin: half an hour longer, still the same film, still just as good